Oh yeah, well you hear this too, the truth about public teacher salaries.

 Here's what the University of Pennsylvania says about their department.

-Welcome to the Department of Classical Studies at the University of Pennsylvania.
+Welcome to the Department of Classical Studies at the University of Pennsylvania for over 200 years.

 The department encourages interdisciplinary and comparative approaches to teaching and research and maintains productive ties with a variety of programs, including religious studies, English, comparative literature, medieval studies, philosophy, linguistics, Italian studies, pasta, the history of art, and the Penn Museum of Archaeology and Anthropology.